-If you’ve been injured in an accident, you may be entitled to monetary compensation.
+If you or a loved one has been injured in a traffic accident, you may be entitled to monetary compensation.

-However, personal injury law is often confusing, and it’s not always obvious what the person injured, commonly referred to as “the plaintiff,” should be doing.
+However, personal injury law can be confusing, and it’s not always obvious what the person injured, commonly referred to as “the plaintiff,” should be doing.

 Fortunately, with the right preparation and the help of a good lawyer, it’s possible to receive the settlement you deserve.